CallumMoss/CallumMoss/README.md

 ## 💻 About Me
-I am a final-year Computer Science (Software Engineering) student at Royal Holloway, University of London, graduating in 2025.
-My main interests lie in software development, robotics and deep learning.
+I graduated from Royal Holloway, University of London in July 2025, with a First-Class Bachelor's degree with Honours in Computer Science (Software Engineering).
+My main interests in Computer Science are: solving complex software engineering challenges, Machine/Deep Learning, Robotics / Intelligent Agents, Research, and Web Development.

 ## 🔧 Technologies & Tools
 - **Languages**: C/C++, Python, Java, SQL, JavaScript, HTML/CSS, SWI-Prolog and Haskell